mshahidrasheed/notification/README.md

 # Notification
-Notification is a windows form application that used for generate alert messages or notification.
+Notification is a windows form application that used for generate popup alert messages or notification.
 User of this application edit alert form according his/her requirements.
 This is a custom alert windows form that having feature of auto hide.